 How Wave depends on Lookout

-Wave shares the events list, the Affinity recommendation surface, and the event detail components.
-If you’ve already built Lookout, you’ve already built about half of Wave.
-The new code is the campaign wizard (the setup_processes state machine) and the Package Builder.
+Wave shares the events list, the taste-cluster endpoints, and the event detail components.
+If you’ve already built Lookout, you’ve already built roughly half of Wave.
+The new code is the campaign wizard (the setup_processes state machine) and the Statistics tab.